Timo Harakka

 Timo Olavi Harakka (born 31 December 1962) is a Finnish politician.
-Since April 2015, he has represented the electoral district of Uusimaa in the Parliament of Finland as a Social Democrat.
+Since April 2015, he has been representative of electoral district of Uusimaa (2015-2023) and electoral district of Helsinki (2023-) in the Parliament of Finland as a Social Democrat.

 In June 2019, Harakka was appointed Minister of Employment in the Rinne Cabinet.
 He served in the position until the collapse of the cabinet in December 2019, after which he joined the subsequent Marin Cabinet as Minister of Transport and Communications.

 Early life and education

-Harakka was born in Helsinki.
-Both parents his were deaf and therefore his first language is Finnish sign language.
-He worked as a journalist for several years and has been editor-in-chief of both Jyväskylän Ylioppilaslehti, magazine of the students' union of the University of Jyväskylä, and Vihreä Lanka, magazine linked with the Green League.
-Since 1997 Harakka worked for Yle and hosted television programs called Musta laatikko, Pressiklubi, and 10 kirjaa.
+Harakka was born in Helsinki but raised at Äänekoski.
+Both his parents were deaf and therefore his first language is Finnish sign language.
+He worked as a journalist for several years and was the Editor-in-chief of Jyväskylän Ylioppilaslehti, magazine of the students' union of the University of Jyväskylä, and Managing editor of Ylioppilaslehti, magazine of the University of Helsinki.
+He was the Editor of Vihreä Lanka, magazine linked with the Green League, and later columnist for all major news outlets of Finland, including Helsingin Sanomat, Suomen Kuvalehti and Talouselämä.
+Since 1997 Harakka worked as journalist and producer for the national broadcasting company Yle and hosted television programmes called Musta laatikko, Pressiklubi, and 10 kirjaa.
 In 2005 he graduated from the Helsinki Theatre Academy with a master of arts in theatre and drama.